makeplans/makeplans-api/readme.md

 ## Pagination

 Maximum 100 results are returned per page.
 Specify page with parameter `page`.
 Pagination is used for: bookings and people.
 All other objects return all available items.

-## Date handling

-All dates are specified in the ISO 8601 format.
-Timezone is included in the output and specified by the account.
-It is not necessary to specify timezone in the input as the account timezone will be used.

-## Custom data

-Custom data are stored as key/value.
-All values are stored as strings.
-Custom data can be added to booking and person.

 ## Web hooks